SilviaVec/Realtime-Action-Recognition/README.md

 An example result of the input video "exercise.avi" is:

 ```
-output/exercise/
+output
-├── action
+├── action.csv
-└── action_stabilzed
+└── action_stabilizzato.csv
 ```
-Also, the result will be displayed by cv2.imshow().
+Also, the video result is saved in the main folder.

 Example commands are given below: